christopherhesse/gevent-pypy-experimental/README.rst

 While basic functionality should be there, error handling in this port is untested and for sure broken.
 Also, an installed copy of libev_ is required (normal gevent compiles libev itself).
 Even with PyPy's JIT, the calls of the ctypes overhead will hurt performance vs gevent with the normal C extension module.

+On my Mac system, I needed to specify the LD_LIBRARY_PATH to run this with PyPy (I have libev installed through macports_):

+LD_LIBRARY_PATH="/opt/local/lib" pypy whatever.py

 Limitations
 -----------
 * Slightly slower due to ctypes wrappers